12 Common Instagram Scams and How To Spot Them

 4. Sponsorship scams

 Building your career as an influencer can be freeing and financially rewarding.
-Sponsorships and brand deals are a huge source of revenue for influencers, but there are scammers out there taking advantage of this type of revenue stream.
+Sponsorships and brand deals are a major source of revenue for influencers, but scammers are taking advantage of this stream.

 5. Giveaway scams

-Who hasn’t entered at least one giveaway in their lifetime?
-Giveaway scammers will either use a fake giveaway to get information (or money) or scroll the #Giveaway posts to find people who have entered legitimate contests.
-They’ll then message you letting you know you won and ask for information or for you to click a link.
+They’ll then message you to let you know you won and ask for information or to click a link.
 They may even ask you to pay shipping and handling (or some other made-up reason) to receive the gift.

 If you’ve entered a chance to win something, only communicate with the verified account where the original post is located.
-Also, be wary of accounts only doing giveaways or new accounts that are offering a giveaway.
+Also, be wary of accounts that only do giveaways, or of new accounts offering a giveaway.

 6. Fake job listings